-The Cost of Becoming a Real Estate Agent
+The Cost of Becoming a Real Estate Agent in Utah

 The first step is to get licensed.
-In order to get your real estate license in Utah, you need to take the required education and pass the state licensing exam before you can apply for your license.
+In order to get your real estate license in Utah, you need to take the required education and pass the state licensing real estate exam before you can apply for your license.

 The Utah Division of Real Estate requires all applicants complete a 120 hour course that covers the principles and practices of real estate.
 You can take that course live, or online, or a combination of both.
 In Utah, the cost of the Real Estate Prelicense course is anywhere between $400 and $600.
 A higher price doesn't always indicate a better product, so read the details before you choose a school.